 They’re so easy to make and customize, as you can fill them with just about any flavor.
 You can even top the cookies with crushed nuts, powdered sugar, or a glaze drizzle to fancy them up.
-They make for a wonderful edible gift during the holidays and or to have on hand for guests.
-Want another holiday cookie?
-Try my Grinch cookie recipe, rainbow cookies recipe, or chocolate biscotti recipe.
+This classic thumbprint cookie recipe bakes the perfect cookie for a wonderful edible gift during the holidays and to have on hand for guests.
+If you want another holiday cookie recipe, then try my Grinch cookie recipe, rainbow cookies recipe, or chocolate biscotti recipe.

 Egg yolks — using just the egg yolks will give your cookies a lovely soft and chewy texture.
 Don’t throw the egg whites out, though!
 Save them for another recipe like my angel food cupcakes recipe.